ZaneMCXVII/PackageLogistics/README.md

-## The 0.1.1 patch is out now!
+## The 0.1.1/0.1.2 patches are out now!
 Update ASAP, there are many essential bugfixes!

 > Pack.
 Label.
 Ship.
 Unpack.
 Repeat.
 # Package Logistics